 And why at the Last Supper (the final meal that Jesus shared with His Disciples before His crucifixion the following day)?
 Answer: In order to make it 100% clear that "love one another" was Jesus's central commandment!

-I interpret the meaning of "love one another" to be that Jesus was commanding that ALL people must love ALL other people including FUTURE others (for example, we must care for the environment that future generations will inherit).
+In my view, by the words "love one another", Jesus was commanding that ALL people must love ALL other people including FUTURE others (for example, we must care for the environment that future generations will inherit).
 Jesus described His "love one another" commandment as "A new commandment" - John 13:34.

-I interpret the meaning of "A new commandment" in John 13:34 to be that Jesus was making it clear that His "love one another" commandment replaced the commandments about "love" in the Old Testament - eg, in Deuteronomy 6:5 (re love for God), in Leviticus 19:18 (re love for your neighbour as yourself), and in Leviticus 19:34 (re love for the stranger).
+In my view, by "A new commandment" in John 13:34, Jesus made it clear that His "love one another" commandment replaced the commandments about "love" in the Old Testament - eg, in Deuteronomy 6:5 (re love for God), in Leviticus 19:18 (re love for your neighbour as yourself), and in Leviticus 19:34 (re love for the stranger).
 Jesus's "love one another" commandment was not in addition to these Old Testament commandments; it was in place of them.
 Jesus's "love one another" commandment in John 13:34 (twice), John 13:35, John 15:12 and John 15:17 was therefore a MEGA BIG deal ... it changed EVERYTHING!
 That's why Jesus gave His "love one another" commandment a total of FIVE times (!) at the Last Supper and why He chose the Last Supper at which to announce the commandment!
 So, how come Jesus's "love one another" commandment hardly rates a mention in this summary of 904 pages of Catholic beliefs from the Vatican???
 For example, Para 1823 states that "Jesus makes charity the new commandment."
 (Bold emphasis added.)
 But Jesus's words in John 13:34 do not deal with "charity".
 They deal with "love" - "love one another".
 Only six words in the whole of the Catechism of the Catholic Church (904 pages) in order to deal with the central commandment of Jesus, "love one another"!!!

-How come??? • • • • • • • • • • • • • • • • • • • • • • • • • •
+How come???

 The key documents in this Paper are this Executive Summary, Documents #1, #2, #4, #5, #6 and #7, and the handwritten notes in Document #3.
 ChatGPT prepared Document #5 in response to my Document #4.
 And ChatGPT prepared Document #7 in response to my Document #6.
 Copyright: Please note that I own the copyright in this Executive Summary, in Documents #1, #4, #5, #6, #7 and #8, and in the handwritten notes in Document #3.
 I consent to you and all companies in your group publishing all or any of these documents and notes in your newspapers (hard copies and online) or on television.
-Any other publication of these documents or notes (eg, in a book) will require my prior written consent.

-Gee (Gerald) Ryan
+Any other publication of these documents or notes will require my prior written consent.
+Gee (Gerald) Ryan Thursday 17 April 2025 Copyright @ 2025 by Gee (Gerald) Ryan in the Executive Summary.

-Thursday 17 April 2025 - Last Supper Thursday (also called Maundy Thursday and Holy Thursday)

-Copyright ${\hbox{\o}}$ 2025 by Gee (Gerald) Ryan in the Executive Summary.
 All rights reserved.

-Text of email from Gee (Gerald) Ryan to newspaper/media groups dated Thursday 17 April 2025

-Text of email from Gee (Gerald) Ryan to newspaper/media groups dated Thursday 17 April 2025
+Text of email from Gee (Gerald) Ryan to newspaper/media groups dated Thursday 17 April 2025 Text of email from Gee (Gerald) Ryan to newspaper/media groups dated Thursday 17 April 2025 EASTER / LAST SUPPER- VERY NEWSWORTHY MATTER.
+ONLY SIX WORDS...
+HOW COME?
 Only Six Words: The Catechism of the Catholic Church (904 pages with 200,000 + words) devotes only six words to Jesus's central commandment "love one another", which commandment He gave a total of FIVE times at the Last Supper.
+Only six words ... how come?